Sanjit1/WizardMirror/README.md

 ## Getting Started

 To start your WizardMirror, run `npm start` from the `WizardMirror` directory.
-Your WizardMirror can run apps under it, for example a time app or a weather app.
+Your WizardMirror can run apps under it, for example, a time app or a weather app.
 App settings can be set in `apps.json` (which is duplicated from [appsSample.json](appsSample.json) by the installation script).
 ![apps.json](apps.json.png)
 Here are some preinstalled applications: